boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 VRAM used: 11.2 GB

+### Observations

 This model offers an excellent compromise between reasoning capability and generation speed.
 Despite its larger size, it consistently maintained over 80 tokens/s while remaining comfortably within the 16 GB VRAM budget.

+### MTP Variant

+Prompt 1: Output 729 tokens 5.6s 130.87 t/s

+Prompt 2: Output 721 tokens 5.1s 142.11 t/s

+Prompt 3: Output 778 tokens 5.7s  137.68 t/s

+VRAM used: 12.5 GB

+#### Observations

+It is a big improvement in throughput, without the MTP it is already very fast.
+There is a good 1 GB increase due to the 2 ways MTP.
+About 40 to 60 % throughput increase, this is big.
+No further improvement in throughput above 2 ways.

 # Conclusions

 The RTX 5060 Ti 16 GB proved to be an excellent entry point for local LLM inference.
-Sparse models in the 25–35B class now run at speeds that make interactive usage genuinely comfortable.
+Sparse models in the 25–35B class now run at speeds that make interactive usage genuinely comfortable (slightly above 50 tokens/s), to super comfortable when the MTP is enabled.

 Compared with the MacBook Air M4, generation throughput improved by roughly three to five times depending on the model, which fundamentally changes the user experience.
 Instead of waiting for responses, local agents become practical for everyday work.

-Perhaps the biggest surprise was that even the Qwen 3.6 27B reasoning model remained usable at around 34 tokens/s.
+Perhaps the biggest surprise was that even the Qwen 3.6 27B reasoning model remained usable at around 34 tokens/s and with MTP around 45 tokens/s.
 While not as fast as the sparse A3B models, it is responsive enough that reasoning no longer feels like a bottleneck.

 Overall, these results suggest that 16 GB GPUs have become a practical sweet spot for local inference.
 A single mid-range consumer GPU is now sufficient to run several state-of-the-art sparse models at highly interactive speeds.